pablomrtinn/pablomrtinn/README.md

 Currently, I'm expanding my expertise in **Python** and frontend technologies (**HTML, CSS, and JavaScript**).
 My goal is to become a versatile Full-stack developer, bridging the gap between high-performance logic and modern user experiences.

 I'm always looking for new challenges to grow as a software engineer.
-Feel free to explore my repositories—if you find something interesting, let's connect!
+Feel free to explore my repositories! :)

 > [!NOTE]
 > **Repository Persistence:** Many of the projects hosted here have been re-uploaded from my university account.
 I have migrated them to my personal profile to ensure their preservation, as institutional accounts expire upon graduation.